mpuening/learn-javafx-jnlp/README.md

 You can do better by building an installer such as a DMG file for Mac, or an NSIS installer for Windows.

+Also keep and eye out for this: https://openjdk.java.net/jeps/343

 ### DMG

 The `deployments/dmg` directory contains a script and resources to create a DMG file